 Aid: provide financial assistance for costs not covered by insurance.

-Specific activies are described on our Program page.
+Specific activies are described on our Programs page.
 Graphic representations of CFFC program support are displayed on the Finances page.

 Where do CFFC funds come from?